booqable/boomerang-api-documentation/source/includes/apps/general/_user_framework.md

 ## User Framework

-The Booqable User Framework is a collection of Javascript APIs that app developers can use in their app templates.
+The Booqable User Framework is a collection of Javascript APIs that app developers can use inside templates.
 It provides a standardized way to interact with the Booqable platform, handle events, manage scripts, and integrate with third-party services.

-The framework is available globally as the `Booqable` object and provides several categories of functionality:
+The framework is available globally as the `Booqable` object and provides several categories of functionality.

-#### App registration
+### App registration

 **`Booqable.registerApp(category, appConfig)`**